 Not only do they have a very honorable mission statement, but they also offer visitors a ton of fun stuff to do.

-Kualoa Ranch offers a bunch of awesome tours including the Jurassic Adventure Tour, Jurassic Valley Ziplining Tour, Ocean Voyage Adventure, Hollywood Movie Sites & Ranch Tour, Jungle Expedition Tour, and a lot more.
+Kualoa Ranch offers a bunch of awesome tours, including the Jurassic Adventure Tour, UTV Raptor Tour, Jurassic Valley Ziplining Tour, Ocean Voyage Adventure, Hollywood Movie Sites & Ranch Tour, Jungle Expedition Tour, and a lot more.

-Because we wanted a more relaxed day, we took the 90-minute Aloha Aina Tour.
+Because we wanted a more relaxed day, we skipped the adventure tours and took the 90-minute Kualoa Grown Ranch Tour.
 This tour was super informative and took us through the beautiful Kualoa Farm–all from the comfort of a trolley car!

 We saw tropical fruit and flower gardens, got a glimpse of the old movie sets that were still standing, and learned all about Kualoa Farm as well as Hawaiian agriculture, native plants, and wildlife.